-To avoid strain on the shore power cord, make sure it has more slack than the mooring lines.
-Dress the cord so that it cannot be damaged by chafing between the boat and the dock.
-Make sure the cord does not come in contact with the water.
-Then connect the cord in the plug outlet making sure the connection plug includes a three-prong plug with a ground wire.
+To avoid strain on the cable make sure it has more slack than the mooring lines.
+Dress the cable so that it cannot be damaged by chafing between the boat and the dock.
+Make sure the cable does not come in contact with the water.
+Then connect the cable in the plug outlet making sure the connection plug includes a three-prong plug with a ground wire.
 Tighten the lock rings on both the shore and the boat connector plugs.